-Paul tells us in 2 Corinthians 4:17-18:
+Paul tells us in 2 Corinthians:

 So we fix our eyes not on what is seen, but on what is unseen.
 For what is seen is temporary, but what is unseen is eternal.2 Corinthians 4:17-18

-Seeing God’s plan unfold in our lives and seeing the way he has used our challenges to encourage other families to know that they are not alone is a beautiful thing.
+Seeing God’s plan unfold in our lives and seeing the way He used our challenges to encourage other families to know that they’re not alone is a beautiful thing.
 We couldn’t look them in the eye and tell them with complete confidence that those moments are going to end if we didn’t hit bottom and experience those moments for ourselves.

 I love the musicians Shane and Shane.
 I love the music they write.
 They speak to my heart.
 One of my favorite songs is “Though You Slay Me- featuring John Piper.”
 I am not trying to tell you that my children slay me.
 Or that your children are slaying you.
 I will not add humor there although I am sure we can all insert a little on our own.

 There can be purpose in the pain if you surrender it to God and wait for him to show you the plan.

 “You do not realize now what I am doing.
 But later you will understand.”
 John 13:7.
-That’s not easy, but that eternal glory………..it far outweighs any suffering we might see.
+That’s not easy, but that eternal glory… it far outweighs any suffering we might see.